 Interest on loans and advances is calculated daily on product basis but charged and accounted monthly and quarterly on accrual basis.
 Classification and provisioning for loans and advances is created based on the period of arrears by following Bangladesh Bank BRPD circulars no. 14, of 23 September 2012, 15 of 23 September 2012, 19 of 27 December 2012 and 05 of 29 May 2013 respectively.
 This is also reviewed by the management.
 Interest on classified loans and advances is calculated as per BRPD circular No. 27, dated August 31, 2010 and recognized as income on realization as per BRPD circular no. 14 and 15, dated September 23, 2012.
-Large loans are defined as number of clients with amount outstanding and classification status to whom loans and advances sanctioned exceeds 10% of the total capital of the Bank.
+Large loans refer to total number of clients whose outstanding and classification status as per the loans and advances sanctioned, exceed 10% of bank's capital.

 With a view to strengthening credit discipline and bring classification and provisioning regulation in line with international standard, an apt classification and provisioning mechanism was undertaken as per Bangladesh Bank circulars issued from time to time.
 In this regard, all the loans and advances/investments are grouped into four categories for the purpose of classification, namely i) Continuous Loan, ii) Demand Loan, iii) Fixed Term Loan and iv) Short-term Agricultural and Micro Credit.
 They are classified as follow:

-Loan Classification Type of Facility Sub Standard Doubtful Bad & Loss Overdue period Overdue period Overdue period Continuous Loan & Demand Loan 3 months or more but less than 6 months 6 months or more but less than 9 months 9 months or more Fixed Term Loan more than Tk.
-1 million 3 months or more but less than 6 months 6 months or more but less than 9 months 9 months or more Fixed Term Loan up to Tk.
-1 million 6 months or more but less than 9 months 9 months or more but less than 12 months 12 months or more Short Term Agricultural & Micro Credit 12 months or more but less than 36 months 36 months or more but less than 60 months 60 months or more ii) Description of approaches followed for specific and general allowances and statistical methods;
+Loan Classification Type of Facility Sub Standard Doubtful Bad & Loss Overdue period Overdue period Overdue period Continuous Loan & Demand 3 months or more but 6 months or more but less than 9 months 9 months or Loan less than 6 months more Fixed Term Loan more than 3 months or more but 6 months or more but less than 9 months 9 months or Tk.
+1 million less than 6 months more Fixed Term Loan up to Tk.
+6 months or more but 9 months or more but less than 12 months or 1 million less than 9 months 12 months more Short Term Agricultural 12 months or more but 36 months or more but 60 months or & Micro Credit less than 36 months less than 60 months more ii) Description of approaches followed for specific and general provision and statistical methods;

 Provision for loans and advances is created for covering the bank from possible loan losses in the future.
 General provision is made on the outstanding amount of loans and advances without considering the classification status following the prescribed rate of Bangladesh Bank.
 Classified loans and advances of the banks are categorized as Sub-Standard, Doubtful and Bad/Loss as per Bangladesh Bank circulars.
 For loans which are classified as sub-standard, doubtful or bad/loss, specific provision is created netting off security value and interest suspense from the amount outstanding.
 Provision for off balance sheet items is made as per BRPD circular no. 14 of September 2012 for covering the bank for possible losses on off balance sheet items in the future.
 Latest BB circulars are followed diligently.
 Interest accrued on Sub-Standard, Doubtful and Bad/Loss loans is transferred to interest suspense account and not considered as interest income.
 This interest is recognized as interest income when it is realized in cash by the bank.

 Loans and advances are written off to the extent that (i) there is no realistic prospect of recovery, (ii) and against which legal cases are filed and classified as bad loss as per BRPD circular no. 02 dated 13 January 2003 and 13 dated 07 November 2013.
 These write off however, will not undermine/affect the claim amount against the borrower.
 Detailed memorandum records for all such write off accounts are meticulously maintained and followed up.